Sequence Analysis in Immunology

 Evolution of NK cells

-Our big question is "how old are NK cells?".
-In other words, what is the evolutionarily earliest organism that had NK cells.
+Our big research question is "how old are NK cells?".
+In other words, what is the evolutionarily earliest organism that have NK cells.
 We will assume that existance of an homolog of E4BP4 protein in a genome is enough evidence to suggest that an organism can have NK cells similar to vertebrate NK cells.
 Therefore, we can use the protein sequence of human E4BP4 to study the evolution of NK cells.
 Following questions/hints will help you to investigate the answer:

 1. Which domains does E4BP4 protein have?
 Are these domains all specific for E4BP4-like proteins, or do they also occur in other proteins with different function than E4BP4?
 Determine which domain(s) you can use to study the evolution of E4BP4.
+To answer this question, you can make use of PFAM web page.

 3. Are NK cells part of the adaptive or innate immune system?
 How does your conclusion on the evolution of NK cells fit into this?
 Was our initial assumption a good one?
-Or can you think of another protein to study the evolution of NK cells?

 Links